-Lexapro® 5 mg Film-coated Tablets Lexapro® 10 mg Film-coated Tablets Lexapro® 15 mg Film-coated Tablets Lexapro® 20 mg Film-coated Tablets escitalopram
+Lexapro® 5mg Film-coated tablets Lexapro® 10mg Film-coated tablets Lexapro® 15mg Film-coated tablets Lexapro® 20mg Film-coated tablets escitalopram (as oxalate)

-Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine

 - Keep this leaflet.
-You may need to read it again. - If you have any further questions, ask your doctor or pharmacist. - This medicine has been prescribed for you only.
+You may need to read it again. - If you have any further questions, ask your doctor or pharmacist. - This medicine has been prescribed for you.
 Do not pass it on to others.
-It may harm them, even if their signs of illness are the same as yours. - If you get any side effects talk to your doctor or pharmacist.
-This includes any possible side effects not listed in this leaflet.
-See section 4.
+It may harm them, even if their symptoms are the same as yours. - If any of the side effects gets serious, or if you notice any side effects not listed in this leaflet, please tell your doctor or pharmacist.

-What is in this leaflet:
+In this leaflet:

-- 1. What Lexapro is and what it is used for
+- What Lexapro is and what it is used for

-- 2. What you need to know before you take Lexapro
+- Before you take Lexapro

-- 3. How to take Lexapro
+- How to take Lexapro 3.

-- 4. Possible side effects
+- Possible side effects

-- 5. How to store Lexapro
+- How to store Lexapro

-- 6. Contents of the pack and other information
+- Further information